LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_nested_loop_reorder.rst

   * The index spaces for the nested loop levels are specified in a RAJA tuple object.
-The order of spaces in the tuple must match the order of index arguments to the lambda for this to be correct, in general.
-RAJA provides strongly-typed indices to help with this, which we show here.
+The order of spaces in the tuple must match the order of index arguments to the lambda for this to be correct in general.
+RAJA provides strongly-typed indices to help with this, which we show below.

   * An execution policy is required for each level in a loop nest.
 These are specified as nested statements in the ``RAJA::KernelPolicy`` type.